Full Cable Operator

-The BWSW Full Cable Operator (FCO) Qualification is a licensing process that certifies a candidate for reaching the minimum level of competency to independently operate a Full Cable System and is a requirement for anyone wanting to operate at a BWSW accredited site.
+The BWSW Full Cable Operator (FCO) Qualification is a training process that certifies a candidate for reaching the minimum level of competency to independently operate a Full Cable System and is a requirement for anyone wanting to operate at a BWSW accredited site.

 What is involved?

-The Full Cable Operator Licence involves the candidate first completing 40 hours of logged experience operating a Full Cable System (under the supervision of a qualified cable operator) and, then completing a Full Cable Operators Assessment.
+The Full Cable Operator qualification involves the candidate first completing 40 hours of logged experience operating a Full Cable System (under the supervision of a qualified cable operator) and, then completing a Full Cable Operators Assessment.

 Once complete, the candidate then shows that they meet the minimum wakeboarding skills required to operate by personally riding on the cable.

 Prior to certification, candidates will also need to complete the following:

 - Be a BWSW member

 - Register as a coach/operator (fee £48 - this will be active for 3 seasons)